proofartifacts/guidelines/index.md

+### Proof Artifact Guidelines for Authors and Reviewers
 The goal of the proof-artifact evaluation is to recognize and promote high-quality proof artifacts, as well as verify that the mechanized formalization of a paper
 * faithfully represents the definitions and theorems in the paper that were claimed to be mechanized, and
 * contains complete proofs for all theorems, except for clearly marked and documented  hypotheses.